mckennapsean/dissertation/content/papers/narrative-flow.md

 faster and with fewer errors [@Klein2005].
 Similarly, direct manipulation [@Shneiderman1981] and fluid interaction [@Elmqvist2011] highlight the benefit of input which is rapid, reversible, and incremental.
-For steppers, Boy et. al showed that readers engage with all sections on a page but that this may not occur linearly [@Boy2015], whereas scrolling linearly confines navigation.
+For steppers, Boy et al. showed that readers engage with all sections on a page but that this may not occur linearly [@Boy2015], whereas scrolling linearly confines navigation.
 Graphics editors from The New York Times have advocated for flows that use scrolling input since readers did not reach all of their content